divblox/divblox.github.io/basic-training-exercise.md

 You can access the register page by navigating to `[your_project_root]/?view=register`.
 New users are registered with the user role "User" by default.

-!> It is also good practice to test user role access in incognito/private mode, as you are typically logged in as a Divblox admin most of the time in your application and this may cause confusion.
+!> It is also good practice to test user role access in incognito/private mode, as you are typically logged in as a Divblox admin (dxAdmin) most of the time in your application and this may cause confusion.

 <video id="TrainingExerciseStep6.1" muted="" playsinline="" preload="auto" autoplay>
   <source src="_basic-training-media/basic-training-exercise6.1.mp4" type="video/mp4">